wp-plugins/simple-course-creator-post-meta/readme.txt

 == Description ==

-This plugins must be used with [Simple Course Creator](http://wordpress.org/plugins/simple-course-creator/).
+This plugin must be used with [Simple Course Creator](http://wordpress.org/plugins/simple-course-creator/).

 Add post meta information to the post list output from Simple Course Creator.
 Below each post in a course, the author and published date is displayed.